ChainsawRambo/NJIT-IT-114/README.md

 # NJIT-IT-114

-My Repository for IT 114 work at NJIT
+My Repository for IT-114 work at NJIT